shashi54258/git-github123/README.md

 # git-github123
-this is for java learning purpose
+this is for java learning purpose "Hi Shashi"